 © Global Microbiome Conservancy / Photo by M. Poyet

-BaAka huts are called móngulu.
-They are typically one-family houses made of branches and leaves and predominantly built by women.
+BaAka huts called móngulu are typically single-family homes made of branches and leaves, predominantly built by women.

 Finland